ReloPush: Multi-object Rearrangement in Confined Spaces with a Nonholonomic Mobile Robot Pusher: ReloPush: Nonprehensile Multi-object Rearrangement

+For instances where an object rearrangement path is found to be out-of-bounds and meet the condition of a \textit{Short} path (with excessive turning, i.e., $d\leq d_{th}$), we attempt to find another start pose $p_s'$ that can be connected to $p_g$ via a collision-free \textit{Long} Dubins curve and that is reachable by the robot from $p_s$.
 We refer to this change of starting pose from $p_s$ to $p_s'$ as a \textit{Prerelocation}.
-To find $p_s'$, we evenly sample configurations along the pushing directions of the object (see~\figref{fig:ptgraph3}), and choose a configuration that meets the conditions above, while requiring minimal displacement $||p_s-p_s'||$ from its initial configuration.
+To find $p_s'$, we evenly sample configurations along the pushing directions of the object (see~\figref{fig:ptgraph1}), and choose a configuration that meets the conditions above, while requiring minimal displacement $||p_s-p_s'||$ from its initial configuration.
 This process is abstracted as the function \textsc{FindPreRelo} in Alg.~\ref{alg:gengraph}.